attilaolah/homelab/bootstrap/README.md

 Once connected, we can sign in to Tailscale using Keycloak as the OIDC provider, and create a personal tailnet for our domain, for free.

-*IMPORTANT:* After creating a Tailscale org, a backup user should be added, in case the Keycloak client gets lots or corrupted.
-Alternatively a hardware security key can be added as a login method for the admin user.
+*IMPORTANT:* After creating a Tailscale org, a backup user should be added, in case the Keycloak client gets lost or corrupted.
+Alternatively, a hardware security key can be added as a login method for the admin user.

 ---